 b) Jen and Hwang

-Explanation: Alfonso compare various algorithms employed for processing stress ECG signals.
-It may be observed that the exercise test when applied in an appropriate manner and interpreted by an experienced cardiologists is a very useful tool in the functional assessment of normal and abnormal cardiovascular physiology.
+Explanation: Alfonso compares various algorithms employed for processing stress ECG signals.
+It may be observed that the exercise test when applied in an appropriate manner and interpreted by an experienced cardiologist is a very useful tool in the functional assessment of normal and abnormal cardiovascular physiology.

 a) 250 sec

 Explanation: At an interval of 3 minutes the Bruce Protocol uses simultaneous increments in both speed and treadmill grade.
 Typically during a Bruce Protocol, Heart Rate and Rating of Perceived Exertion are taken every minute and Blood Pressure is taken at the end of each stage (every three minutes).

 Sanfoundry Global Education & Learning Series – Biomedical Instrumentation.

 To practice all areas of Biomedical Instrumentation, here is complete set of 1000+ Multiple Choice Questions and Answers.